 Bird, Caroline.
 “Nine Places to Hide.”
 Esquire, January 2, 1962, 55-57.
 Web.

 Black, E. “Jonestown and Woodmont: Jim Jones, Mother Divine and the Fulfillment of Father Divine’s Intention of a Vanishing Divine City.”
 Alternative Considerations.
 2013.
 Web.

 Chidester, David.
-Salvation and suicide: Jim Jones, the Peoples Temple, and Jonestown.
-Bloomington: Indiana University Press, 2003.
+Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown.
+Bloomington: University of Indiana Press, 2003.

 Crewdson, John M. “Followers Say Jim Jones Directed Voting Frauds.”
 New York Times.
 The Jonestown Massacre: A Tragedy Made in San Francisco, 12 May 2009.
 Web.
 29 Oct.
 2016.

 Enroth, Ronald.
 Youth, Brainwashing, and the Extremist Cults.
 Michigan: The Zondervan Corporation, 1977.
 Web. http://jonestown.sdsu.edu/?page_id=40227

 Egles, Frederick and Marx, Karl.
 Manifesto of the Communist Party.
 Chicago: Charles H. Kerr & Company, 1906.
 Print.

 Fleming, Thomas.
 “Weekly Report,” The Sun Reporter.
 15 June 1978.

 Gates, Henry L. “Whose Canon Is It, Anyway?”
 The New York Times [New York City] 26 Feb.
 1989: 1.
 The New York Times.
 Cornell University.
 Web.
 11 Nov.
 2016.

 Galanter, Marc.
 Cults: Faith, Healing, and Coercion.
 New York: Oxford University Press, 1989.